STS-125: Mission history

 O'Keefe's replacement, Michael D. Griffin, took just two months after his appointment to announce that he disagreed with O'Keefe's decision, and would consider sending a shuttle to repair Hubble.
 As an engineer, Griffin had previously worked on Hubble's construction, and respected the discoveries the telescope brought to the science community.
 He agreed with the National Academy of Sciences that a robotic mission was not feasible, and said that in light of the "Return to Flight" changes made following the Columbia accident, a shuttle mission to repair Hubble should be reassessed.
 After the successes of the Return to Flight STS-114 and STS-121 missions, and the lessons learned and improvements made following those missions, managers and engineers worked to formulate a plan that would allow the shuttle to service Hubble, while still adhering to the post-Columbia safety requirements.

 On October 31, 2006, Griffin announced that the Hubble servicing mission was reinstated, scheduled for 2008, and announced the crew that would fly the mission, which included Grunsfeld.
 Senator Mikulski expressed her delight at the news, stating "The Hubble telescope has been the greatest telescope since Galileo invented the first one.
 It has gone to look at places in the universe that we didn't know existed before."

-New Yorker and dedicated New York Mets fan, Mike Massimino, brought the home plate from Shea Stadium along on the mission.
-He was forced to slightly alter the plate to allow it to fit into the locker designated for memorabilia.
-Massimino presented the plate back to the Mets management upon return and threw out the first pitch there.
-The plate is now on display at Citi Field.